Belinda Russell: Career

 Belinda started her career at Network 10 in Brisbane in 1999, where she produced kids environment shows, and thereafter she joined the news team as a reporter.

 In 2002, she moved to London and joined Sky News as a producer, becoming one of few Australian journalists to work on-camera for a British television program.

 Nine Network

 Russell returned to Australia in 2007 and joined Nine Network's program A Current Affair as a reporter in Sydney.

 In 2013, she was appointed the weeknight weather presenter for Nine News Sydney.

 In 2019, Belinda was announced as a co-host of Today Extra on Fridays while Sylvia Jeffreys was on maternity leave.
 This turned into a permanent Friday role from 2020 onwards.

 In November 2021, it was announced that Russell will co-host Weekend Today alongside Charles Croucher and Richard Wilkins from January 2022 replacing Rebecca Maddern who resigned from the Nine Network.
 In March 2023, Russell announced her resignation as co-host of Weekend Today.

+In September 2026, Russell was appointed co-host of Today Extra, replacing Sylvia Jeffreys.